Fees & Funding - Queensland

 For more information, click here.

-VET FEE-HELP is available to eligible students studying one of Health Skills Australia's VET accredited Diploma courses.
-If you are an Australian citizen or hold a permanent humanitarian visa, you are eligible to receive VET FEE-HELP.
+To apply for VET FEE-HELP you will need to read the VET FEE-HELP booklet and this document.
+If you are an Australian citizen or hold a permanent humanitarian visa you are eligible to receive VET FEE-HELP.

 The Aged Care Education and Training Incentive (ACETI) program provides incentive payments to eligible aged care workers who undertake specified education and training to upgrade their skills.